 Medium saucepan with soy-molasses glaze over a white and grey marble surface

 Meanwhile, prepare the vegetables by slicing the yellow bell pepper and chopping the broccoli.
 Lay these out on a rimmed baking sheet or a jellyroll pan and drizzle with the olive oil.
-Place the salmon, skin side down, between the vegetables.
+Place salmon fillets, skin side down, between the vegetables.

 Metal sheet pan with two salmon fillets in the center surrounded by sliced yellow pepper and chopped broccoli all drizzled with olive oil next to a medium sauce pot of soy-molasses glaze all on a white and grey marble surface

 Spoon about two tablespoons of the molasses mixture over the fillets.
 You want about one tablespoon per fillet.
-Sprinkle everything with some salt and pepper,.
+Sprinkle salmon and vegetables with some salt and pepper.
 Bake for about 15-20 minutes.
-The salmon will be cooked and the glaze golden.
+The salmon fillets will be cooked and the glaze golden.

 Metal sheet pan with two salmon fillets in the center surrounded by sliced yellow pepper and chopped broccoli all drizzled with some soy-molasses glaze next to a medium sauce pot of the remaining soy-molasses glaze and a spoon with glaze on it all on a white and grey marble surface

 While the salmon is cooking, prepare your rice according to the package.
 I always use my rice steamer for the rice, so I started that when I started the recipe.
 Divide the rice evenly among the serving plates and top with the vegetables.
-Serve the Soy Molasses Salmon with the remaining sauce to drizzle over the fish, rice, and vegetables.
+Serve the marinated salmon fillets with the remaining sauce to drizzle over the fish, rice, and vegetables.
+Garnish with sesame seeds.

 Woman's hand holding a spoon with soy-molasses glaze dripping onto a fillet of cooked salmon next to a bed of rice with roasted yellow bell pepper and broccoli on a round white and grey marbled plate on top of a grey placemat on a white and grey marbled surface (vertical)